Lead Abatement Work vs. Work That Disturbs Lead Paint

 Applying for a Lead Consultant Contractor license is done online .The instruction to apply for the license online can be found here.

-Lead Inspector, Lead Inspector Risk Assessor, Lead Planner Project Designer and Lead Traning Provider Certifications
+Lead Inspector, Lead Inspector Risk Assessor, Lead Planner Project Designer and Lead Training Provider Certifications

 Lead inspector certification is for any person who performs inspections solely for the purpose of determining the presence of lead-based paint and surface coverings and lead in soil, dust and drinking water through the use of on-site testing including, but not limited to, x-ray fluorescence (XRF) analysis with portable analytical instruments, and the collection of samples for laboratory analysis and who collects information designed to assess the level of risk.